 Similar to other vaccines, some people may develop mild side effects

-We have sacrificed so much this year to keep our loved ones and community safe.
-You can play a big role to fight COVID-19 by getting the vaccine when you can.
+You can play a big role to fight COVID-19 by getting the vaccine.

-Yes, you should still get your vaccine when you're eligible and when you're out of self-isolation.
+Yes, you should still get your vaccine once you're out of self-isolation and your symptoms are resolving.
 If you had COVID-19, you may have some immunity but we don't know how much or how long it may last.